Ruth Underhill: Social Worker

-In 1905, Underhill took a social worker position with the Massachusetts Society for the Prevention of Cruelty to Children working with Italian cases.
+In 1905, Underhill taught Latin at a boys’ school.
+She then took a social worker position with the Massachusetts Society for the Prevention of Cruelty to Children working with Italian cases.
 Toward the end of World War I she was employed as a social worker with the American Red Cross, Committee for Crippled and Disabled and was transferred to Civilian Relief to take charge of establishing orphanages in Italy in the summer of 1919.
 After the war she investigated child labor in Italy for the Rockefeller Foundation before returning to New York.

 Writer

 Also after Vasser, Underhill began to write for newspapers and magazines.
 In 1920, her first novel The White Moth, was published.
-One of her most popular books was Red Man’s America, originally published in 1953.
+One of her most popular books was Red Man's America, originally published in 1953.
 In 1956, KRMA-TV produced a series of 30 documentary films, which were adapted from the book and shared its title.
 Each film focused on a specific region in North America and examined the native peoples and their cultures of that region.

 Anthropologist

 Graduate school led her to conduct one of the earliest scientific studies of the Tohono O’odham of Arizona, a work that would establish Underhill in the profession.
-Because of her age, the Tohono O’odham allowed her to live with them for several summers.
+Because of her age, the Tohono O'odham allowed her to live with them for several summers.
 During this time, she could study the women closely.
-She later wrote a book titled Autobiography of a Papago Woman, which chronicled the life of Maria Chona, an elderly member of the Tohono O’odham Nation.
+She later wrote a book titled Autobiography of a Papago Woman, which chronicled the life of Maria Chona, an elderly member of the Tohono O'odham Nation.

 Government Worker

 After graduating from Columbia, Underfill first worked with the U.S. Department of Agriculture Soil Conservation Service and then the Bureau of Indian Affairs.
-She served as Assistant Supervisor of Indian Education from 1934-1942 in Santa Fe, New Mexico, then Supervisor from 1942-1948 in Denver, Colorado.
+She served as Assistant Supervisor of Indian Education from 1934 to 1942 in Santa Fe, New Mexico, then Supervisor from 1942 to 1948 in Denver, Colorado.
 In this role she traveled extensively and worked with reservation teachers to develop curriculum for Indian Schools that included Native American culture.
 She also assisted in negotiations between the BIA and Native American groups.